theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 2. Share one potential solution emerging from frontier research - reinforcement learning approach using reward models

+3. Invite collaboration for those actively looking to improve their computer use agents

 ---
 layout: default
 ---